 Jamie is a member of the firm's Commercial/General Litigation Practice Group, Labor & Employment Practice Group, Government Services Practice Group, and the Recruitment Committee.

 - Former Chair, Young Lawyers Division, Erie County Bar Association

 - House of Delegates, Pennsylvania Bar Association

-- Board Member, Early Connections
+- Board of Directors President, Early Connections

 - Admissions Committee and Hazard Society, The Erie Club